saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

 # OpenGL-Graphics

+Components of the project

-A view to the interactions between the moon and a rocket in space using various.
+-Different interactions between the moon and a rocket in space.

-**Programmer: Saee A. Gore
-Shell-Commands

--Executes in Linux Shell which supports commands with multiple arguments -Handles interrupt signal. -Written in C -Works on a linux server.

-How to Run -Save the code in a file named 'code.c' and then save it in a directory. -For running the code, type 'gcc code.c -pthread -o code' -Then press 'Enter' and type './code'

-Try executing various commands.
-For example, One word commands like: ls - lists contents of a directory pwd - prints name of the current directory.

-Two word commands like: mkdir Student - makes a directory named Student. du code.c - estimates file space usage. rm code - removes file named code

-Three word commands like: cp code.c copycode.c - copies the contents of code.c to copycode.c mv code.c copycode.c - renames the file name from code.c to copycode.c
+-Written in C++
+- All objects have lighting and materials.
+-Runs on Visual Studio

+Interactions of the project:
+- Mouse Interactions:

+  *Right button: Rotation

+  *Left button: Rotation

+  *Middle button: The menu list will appear.

+- Keyboard Interactions:

+  *Alphabet:

+  q - For exiting the program.

+  *Arrow Keys:

+  *Number Keys:

+ 1:
+ 2:
+ 3:
+ 4:
+ 5:
+ 6:
+ 7:

+- Menu Interactions:
+  The menu interaction occurs when the middle mouse button is clicked.
+  It consists of a question stating 'What would you like the program to do?'.
+  Upon clicking it, 3 options will appear.

+  Option 1: Start the animation
+  ->display2() is called.
+  -> A rocket starts to revolve around the moon.

+  Option 2: Stop the animation
+  ->display1() is called.
+  -> The parts of rocket and moon are suspended in the space.

+  Option 3: Exit
+  Exits the application.

-How to catch interrupt signal
+How to run

-Press Ctrl+C and a message will be displayed stating Ctrl+C was pressed by user.
+-Save the code in a file called 'Project.cpp'.
+-Save the 'myObjects2020.cpp' file in a file called 'myObjects2020.cpp' file.
+-Click on Run and the output will be displayed.

 How to exit the program

-Type 'exit' and the program will end.
+-Click on 'q' on the keyboard.
+-Click on the 'Exit' option in the menu.

 **Programmer: Saee A. Gore